The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility. Register now!

 “Without that, we run the risk of … allowing algorithms that we don’t understand to literally shape our ability to be human, and that inherently isn’t fair,” she said.

-A Google spokesperson told VentureBeat in an email following the reorganization last month that diversity policy changes were undertaken based on the needs of the organization, not in response to any particular team at Google Research.
+A Google spokesperson told VentureBeat in an email following the company’s reorganization last month that diversity policy changes were undertaken based on the needs of the organization, not in response to any particular team at Google Research.

 In the past year or so, Google’s Ethical AI team has explored a range of topics, including the need for a culture change in machine learning and an internal algorithm auditing framework, algorithmic fairness issues specific to India, the application of critical race theory and sociology, and the perils of scale.

-The past weeks and months have seen a rash of reporting about the poor experiences of Black people and women at Google, as well as reporting that raises concerns about corporate influence over AI ethics research.
+The past weeks and months have seen a rash of reporting about the poor experiences of Black people and women at Google, as well as concerns about corporate influence over AI ethics research.
 Reuters reported in December 2020 that AI researchers at Google were told to strike a positive tone when referring to “sensitive” topics.
 Last week, Reuters reported that Google will reform its approach to research review and additional instances of interference in AI research.
 According to an email obtained by Reuters, the coauthor of another paper about large language models referred to edits made by Google’s legal department as “deeply insidious.”

 Instances of gender discrimination and toxic work environments for women and people of color have been reported at other major tech companies, including Amazon, Dropbox, Facebook, Microsoft, and Pinterest.
 Last month, VentureBeat reported that dozens of current and former Dropbox employees, particularly women of color, reported witnessing or experiencing gender discrimination at their company.
 Former Pinterest employee Ifeoma Ozoma, who previously spoke with VentureBeat about whistleblower protections, helped draft the proposed Silenced No More Act in California last month.
-If passed, that law will allow employees to report discrimination even if they have signed a non-disclosure agreement.
+If passed, that law will allow employees to report discrimination even if they have signed a nondisclosure agreement.

 A Google spokesperson said Croak will oversee the work of about 100 AI researchers going forward.
 A source familiar with the matter told VentureBeat a reorganization that brings Google’s numerous AI fairness efforts under a single leader makes sense and had been discussed before Gebru was fired.
-The question, they said, is whether Google will fund fairness testing and analysis.
+The question, this person said, is whether Google will fund fairness testing and analysis.

 “Knowing what these communities need consistently becomes hard when these populations aren’t necessarily going to make the company a bunch of money,” a person familiar with the matter told VentureBeat.
 “So yeah, you can put us all under the same team, but where’s the money at?
 Are you going to give a bunch of headcount and jobs so that people can actually go do this work inside of products?
 Because these teams are already overtaxed — like these teams are really, really small in comparison to the products.”